Scorecard Research Beacon

 Search Icon

-Here's what parents should know about this common disease amid the latest outbreak.
+Here's what parents should know about this common and contagious disease amid the latest outbreak.

 What is whooping cough?

-"This is a very contagious, bacterial respiratory infection," explained ABC News medical correspondent Dr. Darien Sutton on "Good Morning America" Monday.
+"This is a very contagious, bacterial respiratory infection," ABC News medical correspondent Dr. Darien Sutton said previously on "Good Morning America."

-The CDC also notes that babies under 1 year of age and anyone with a compromised immune system or moderate to severe medically treated asthma have the highest risk of developing whooping cough and severe complications from the infection.
+The CDC also notes that babies under 1 year of age and anyone with a compromised immune system or moderate to severe medically treated asthma have a higher risk of developing whooping cough and severe complications from the infection.

 What are the symptoms of whooping cough?